What is F Scale?

 The 1937 AAR box car and its subsequent iterations represent the first voluntary and mass adoption of a box car design by the railroads.
 While the USRA designs were certainly ubiquitous in their distribution, they were also mandatory designs, as the government forced the railroads to accept these designs.
 After government control was lifted, the railroads returned to the construction of designs that suited their own individual tastes.
 While the ARA designs of the 1920’s and 1932 resulted in some standardization, they were also plagued by regionalization (the X-29/1923 ARA box cars gained widespread adoption in the industrial Northeast) or significant modification (the 1932 ARA box car featured seemingly limitless combinations of roofs, ends, doors and underframes on a basic set of car sides.
 The 1937 design experienced widespread adoption in all areas of the country and the number of variations to the design was quite limited...
 The number of cars constructed to the design seems to indicate that the railroads were quite accepting of the experiment.
 The standardization that the 1937 AAR design introduced and its acceptance by the railroads ushered in the era of standardized equipment.

 Barry's goal in choosing the 1937 AAR design was very much like that of the prototype railroads: to equip his line with a generic, versatile--and hence economic--series of boxcars, and as a modeler, to apply several road names appropriately to the same design as well.
 Once again Barry's usual techniques of styrene casting patterns, urethane production pieces, Peco track nails to simulate rivets, cast urethane trucks, and custom investment cast brass detail parts were followed.
-The drawings for this car came from two sources: Prototype blueprints from the National Museum of Transport's library near St. Louis, Missouri and Bob Hundman's fine work in Mainline Modeler magazine.
+The drawings for this car came from two sources: Prototype blueprints from the National Museum of Transport's library near St. Louis, Missouri and Bob Hundman's fine work in Mainline Modeler magazine (Note: the first prototype drawing is a large 13 meg file).

 Hit Counter